cpinitiative/usaco-guide/content/5_Gold/DS.md

      - (?)
 Silver - Data Structures
 ---

-More advanced applications of data structures introduced in earlier divisions using USACO Gold Problems.
+More advanced applications of data structures introduced in earlier divisions.

 <!-- END DESCRIPTION -->